In Angular, the *ngFor directive is a powerful tool for rendering a template for each item in a collection.

 - The shorthand form of

-is commonly used:HTML<li *ngFor="let item of items; index as i; trackBy: trackByFn">...</li>
+*ngForis commonly used:HTML<li *ngFor="let item of items; index as i; trackBy: trackByFn">...</li> - This shorthand expands into a longer form using the

-element:HTML<ng-template ngFor let-item [ngForOf]="items" let-i="index" [ngForTrackBy]="trackByFn"> <li>...</li> </ng-template>
+ngForOfselector within an<ng-template>element:HTML<ng-template ngFor let-item [ngForOf]="items" let-i="index" [ngForTrackBy]="trackByFn"> <li>...</li> </ng-template>

 - The shorthand form of